George Clooney’s character in the movie “Up in the Air” delivers a fine example of saving without a purpose when it comes to airline miles.

 How you invest your savings will have a huge impact if you are ultimately able to reach your personal financial goals.

-(There are of course some faster options like winning a lottery, visiting a casino or marrying someone really rich but that is a discussion for another day!)
+(There are of course some faster options like winning a lottery, visiting a casino or marrying someone really rich but that is a different discussion)

 So how do you decide which one should you go for?